kyleichan/academic-kickstart/content/post/apple_health/index.md

   mutate(value = as.integer(value)) %>% # value is the actual heart rate reading
   select(c(datetime, date, time, value))
 ```
-We now have a new data table called "hr" that includes only HR data that was recorded with the Apple Watch.
+Now we have a new data table called "hr" that includes only HR data that was recorded with your Apple Watch (as opposed to HR data recorded with other devices).
 We've also cleaned up some of the data and created separate variables for date, time, and combined date & time.
-Finally, we dropped all other variables so that we just have our HR data (labeled "value") and the corresponding date and time of the HR recording.
+Finally, we've dropped all other variables so that we just have our HR data (labeled "value") and the corresponding date and time of the HR recording.
 If you look at the data table itself, you'll see we have 4 variables ("datetime", "date", "time", "value") with a row for each HR reading.
 Depending on how long you've had your Apple Watch and other factors, you may have over a hundred thousand rows of individual HR values.

-**A Word about the HR Data Format**
+**A Word about Apple's HR Data Format**

-Your Apple Watch does not take HR readings at set time intervals.
-Instead, it takes HR readings very frequently when it knows you're engaged in some kind of activity like exercise and fewer HR readings when you're not moving around much.
-During exercise, your Apple Watch may take an HR reading every second or every few seconds.
-But when you're not moving around much, your Apple Watch may take an HR reading once every few minutes.
+Your Apple Watch does not take HR readings at set time intervals, like once a minute.
+Instead, it takes HR readings more frequently when it knows you're engaged in some kind of activity like exercise and fewer HR readings when you're not moving around much.
+During exercise, your Apple Watch may take an HR reading as often as as once per second.
+But when you're not moving around much, your Apple Watch may take an HR reading as infrequently as once every few minutes.

 Because the frequency of HR readings varies over time, it can be tricky to analyze the HR data.
-We can't just look at the percentage of readings over a certain BPM level for each day.
-If you exercised, your Apple Watch may have taken hundreds of extra HR readings during that exercise session, which would skew the proportions of your HR values.
-For now, I've just decided to focus on absolute counts of specific HR values, like the number of HR readings each day that are 50 bpm.
+We can't just look at the percentage of readings above or below a certain BPM level for each day.
+If you exercised that day, your Apple Watch may have taken hundreds of extra HR readings during that exercise session, which would skew the proportions of your HR values.
+For now, I've decided to focus on absolute counts of specific HR values, like the number of HR readings each day that are 50 bpm.

 # Step 3: Visualizing Apple Watch HR Data in R
 Let's first reformat the data in terms of days so that we have a time series: